 In considering the MEM, slip rate (SR) represents the average rate at which maximum earthquakes are released by the fault, and because these maximum earthquakes are all of a similar size, and so they were produced by a similar coseismic displacement (D) on the fault plane, their average frequency can be simply calculated as D/SR. However, the parameter displacement (D) of such a single maximum event is very difficult to specify, either from paleoseismic studies or from empirical regressions on the length of the surface rupture, which so far show a tremendous uncertainty.
 In QAFI v.3 we calculated recurrence intervals considering the ratio between the seismic moment released from a maximum event and the seismic moment rate defined by slip rate.
 Maximum seismic moment is calculated from Mw using Hanks and Kanamori (1979) equation, and seismic moment rate is obtained using Aki’s equation (Aki, 1966) substituting average fault displacement (D) for slip rate.
 The former procedure has the inconvenient that Mw is not independently derived, but empirically obtained from length of the fault, which is a variable included twice when calculating rupture area in the seismic moment equation.

-The “Recurrence interval” field in QAFI v.3 accounts for a best estimation, which could be that one resulting from considering either a preferred value of slip rate or an average slip rate.
+The “Recurrence Interval” field in QAFI v.3 accounts for a best estimation, which could be that one resulting from considering either a preferred value of slip rate or an average slip rate.
 The “Variability/error” is given as a range, bounded by the maximum and minimum values that result from accounting for the standard deviation of maximum magnitude and the variability of slip rate (either as a range or as a deviation).
 As mentioned before, for a few records (#12) the recurrence interval quoted in the database is the one originally published in journals, albeit the “brief comment” field still accounts for the recurrence interval as calculated with MEM for comparative purposes.

 Finally, in order to be as informative as possible for non-specialized users of the database, the “brief comment” field associated to recurrence interval includes a statement indicating that the occurrence of smaller but damaging earthquakes may be much shorter than that one for maximum events.